Frequently Asked Questions

-What is Still In Cask?Still In Cask is an innovative, global platform developed to democratise the ownership of cask spirits by dividing a full cask into Cask Shares and assuring ownership of those shares using a public blockchain.
+Still In Cask is an innovative, global platform developed to democratise the ownership of cask spirits by dividing a full cask into Cask Shares and assuring ownership of those shares using a public blockchain.

 Cask ownership is usually reserved for those that can afford an entire cask or those that can form a syndicate of like-minded individuals.
 The process of buying a cask is often complicated and tailored to investors.
 Many enthusiasts are therefore excluded from the enjoyment of owning spirits in cask.
 Whisk(e)y and cask aged spirits are continuing to enjoy global growth, from everyday drinking to collectables.
 The consumer profile is getting younger and no longer a perceived male preserve.
 Still in Cask recognises that there is an opportunity for more spirits enthusiasts to get involved with cask ownership and for the distillery and the consumer to form a closer and more direct relationship.
 The platform is open to distillers and consumers all over the world and is aimed at anyone with more than a passing interest in enjoying Whisk(e)y and aged spirits.

-What size is a Cask Share?This is determined by the distillery/producer.
+This is determined by the distillery/producer.
 Most commonly Cask Shares are 70cl of cask strength spirit, but a producer may choose a different size and alcoholic strength if they wish.
 The size and strength of the cask share can be found in the description and the terms and conditions.

-What is a blockchain?Blockchains are a way of recording transactions – similar to a database but without relying on a central authority to maintain it.
+Blockchains are a way of recording transactions – similar to a database but without relying on a central authority to maintain it.

-How does Still In Cask use the blockchain?Still In Cask uses a public blockchain to record customers’ accounts and their Cask Shares.
+Still In Cask uses a public blockchain to record customers’ accounts and their Cask Shares.

-Why does Still In Cask use a public blockchain?Using a public blockchain gives you a more secure, open and public record of your purchases through Still in Cask.
+Using a public blockchain gives you a more secure, open and public record of your purchases through Still in Cask.
 Another way to look at it is, if we disappear (we hope we don’t), there is still a public record of your cask share contract with the distillery.

-Which public blockchain does Still In Cask use?We use the Stellar Network, found at stellar.org
+Which public blockchain does Still In Cask use?

-Why does Still In Cask use the Stellar Network blockchain?We use Stellar Network because it is a fast, open-source, decentralised blockchain with low fees.
+We use Stellar Network because it is a fast, open-source, decentralised blockchain with low fees.

-What happens to my cask shares if the blockchain fails?The Stellar network is an open-source decentralised blockchain.
+The Stellar network is an open-source decentralised blockchain.
 Still In Casks access to the blockchain may be interrupted from time to time for many reasons, but all information and cask shares on the blockchain are completely safe.